-Australia cricketer Stuart MacGill may retire from cricket permanently after being offered a paltry $20,000 contract with the Sydney Sixers to play in the country's premier Twenty20 Big Bash League (BBL).
+Sydney, Sep 9 (ANI): Australian cricketer Stuart Macgill may retire from cricket permanently after being offered a paltry 20,000 dollar contract with the Sydney Sixers to play in the country's premier Twenty20 Big Bash League (BBL).

-Considered over the hill, the former Australian leg-spinner proved his doubters wrong when he returned from retirement to play in the inaugural Big Bash League in 2011-12.
+While some critics questioned whether MacGill was past it, the former Australian leg-spinner proved doubters wrong when he returned from retirement to play in the inaugural Big Bash League.

 At the age of 41, MacGill was one of the tournament's best-performing bowlers, snaring seven wickets at an average of 23.7 with an economy rate of just 6.64.

 But rather than rewarding him with a better deal, the Sydney Sixers management is believed to have again tabled the minimum contract permissible.
-While a $1 million salary cap was the amount the squad can earn, MacGill's offer was a fraction of what some of his teammates were offered.
+While a 1 million dollar salary cap was the amount the squad can earn, MacGill's offer was a fraction of what some of his teammates were offered.

 "He clearly still has it, he dismissed the best batsman in the competition last year.
 I can't believe they didn't make him a priority signing," the Sydney Morning Herald quoted a source, as saying.